 - Occlusive properties might not be adequate for really cold or dry weather

-- Does not contain any humectant ingredients or water
+- Do not contain any humectant ingredients or water

-Face balms are made of plant oil, plant butters and wax (either beeswax or plant wax).
-Plant oils are amazing emollients that are chock full of antioxidants, vitamins, and other nutrients to keep you skin healthy.
-Plant butters such as cocoa, shea and cupuacu butter make great occlusive agents that not only nourish but also help keep water in.
+Face balms are made of plant oils, plant butters and wax (either beeswax or plant wax).
+Plant oils are amazing emollients that are chock-full of antioxidants, vitamins, and other nutrients to keep your skin healthy.
+Plant butters such as cocoa, shea and cupuacu make great occlusive agents that not only nourish, but also help keep water in.
 Waxes are also great occlusive agents, but can sometimes be comedogenic if too much is used.
 A properly formulated face balm will have the perfect balance of emollient and occlusive properties to keep skin hydrated, protected and hydrated.
 Unlike a face cream, balms don’t contain fillers and unlike a facial oil, a face balm contains a high percentage of occlusive agents.

 So what’s the best butter for dehydrated skin?
 The clear winner is cupuacu butter.
-More effective than shea or even lanolin, cupuacu butter amazingly has the ability to retain up to 440% its own weight in water.
+More effective than shea or even lanolin, cupuacu butter has the amazing ability to retain up to 440% its own weight in water.
 A butter that retains water?
-Yep, it’s amazing!!!
-It is also high in antioxidants and phytosterols that help prevent premature aging and the break down of collagen.
+Yep, it’s amazing!
+It's also high in antioxidants and phytosterols that help prevent premature aging and the break down of collagen.
 If you are interested in reading more about amazing cupuacu, check out this study.

 So why might you not want to use a face balm?
 Because of their thicker consistency.
 But that is why face balms create a better protective layer on the skin against damaging elements like wind and cold.
-If you don’t want to use a face balm during the day because of the texture, you can use a facial oil (or our favorite: a rosehip serum) during the day, and use a night balm at night.
-Night balms will usually be formulated to be a little more intensive than regular balms to be even more effective in healing dry skin.
+If you don’t want to use a face balm during the day because of the texture, you can use a facial oil (or our favorite: a rosehip facial oil) during the day, and use a rich Regenerative Balm at night.
+Applying a balm at night will usually be a little more intensive than regular balms to be even more effective in healing dry skin.
 Our face balm is formulated to do just that.
-It also contains cupuacu butter and some coQ10 and vitamin C for a little collagen boost too. . . #justsayin’
+It also contains cupuacu butter, coQ10, and vitamin C for a little collagen boost too. . . #justsayin.’

 - Great occlusive layer